-The global video laryngoscope market size is anticipated to reach USD 1.3 billion by 2028, according to a new report by Grand View Research, Inc. The market is expected to expand at a CAGR of 18.1% from 2021 to 2028.
-The growing number of respiratory disorders and increasing preference for video laryngoscopy over direct laryngoscopy are boosting the growth.
+The global video laryngoscope market size is expected to reach USD 2.80 billion by 2033, registering a CAGR of 14.89% from 2025 to 2033, according to a new report by Grand View Research, Inc. The growing number of respiratory disorders and increasing preference for video laryngoscopy over direct laryngoscopy are boosting the growth.

 The rising incidence of COPD is expected to increase the adoption of advanced airway management devices such as video laryngoscopes and minimize the healthcare expenditure associated with the use of conventional methods.
 Moreover, the rise inpatient population has led the government to undertake various initiatives to raise awareness, which is also anticipated to drive the market.
 The battery-operated, self-contained, lightweight, and wireless devices are being introduced in the market, which allows healthcare providers to maintain medical records, track the health status of patients, and obtain data within a limited time.